artemgurzhii/jsdom/README.md

 ### Properties

-The property `window` retrieves the `Window` object that you created.
+The property `window` retrieves the `Window` object that was created for you.

 The properties `virtualConsole` and `cookieJar` reflect the options you pass in, or the defaults created for you if nothing was passed in for those options.